-If there are multiple fields in the theory, CP transformation can be generalized.
-Especially with the internal symmetry such as gauge and discrete flavor symmetries, the definition of CP transformation as well as that of CP invariance are extended.
+If there are multiple fields in a theory, CP transformation can be generalized.
+In particular, with internal symmetries such as gauge and flavor symmetries, the definitions of CP transformations as well as CP invariance are extended.
 Let us consider a quantum field theory with $N$ fields denoted by $\phi_{i = 1,..., N}$.
-If the model is invariant under the internal symmetry group $G$, $\boldsymbol{\phi} = (\phi_1, \phi_2, \cdots, \phi_N)^T$ forms $N$ dimensional (in general) reducible representation of $G$;
+If a theory has an internal symmetry associated with a group $G$, $\boldsymbol{\phi} = (\phi_1, \phi_2, \cdots, \phi_N)^T$ forms $N$ dimensional (in general) reducible representation of $G$;

 where $\rho_\phi (g)$ is a unitary representation of $g$.
-The most general CP transformation for $\phi$ is given by \cite{Holthausen:2012dk, Feruglio:2012cw, Branco:2011zb}
+The most general CP transformation for $\boldsymbol{\phi}$ is given by \cite{Holthausen:2012dk, Feruglio:2012cw, Branco:2011zb}

-where $U$ is an $N\times N$ unitary matrix \footnote{We distinguish $\mathcal{CP}$ from CP in this paper.
-We use $\mathcal{CP}$ to denote an operator which acts on the quantum state space as well as operator space.
-CP represents more general CP transformation.}.
+where $U$ is an $N\times N$ unitary matrix.
+We note that the most general CP transformation in Eq.~\eqref{eq:CPtrans} may in some cases not lead to physical CP conservation.